 The game excels in long drawn out combats, two titans going toe to toe and wrecking everything around them.
 The Xenotypes, however, are thrown at you as a horde and go down in a couple of hits each.
 As I stated before, the mechs are kind of clunky, you aren’t throwing down combo attacks and the game doesn’t feel like it was made for you to cut through swaths of fodder.

 Battling the hordes doesn’t feel very good and often times it just looks awkward on screen.
-It feels like its seriously clashing with the rest of the game’s theme.
+It feels like it’s seriously clashing with the rest of the game’s theme.
 Its broken up by the occasional boss fight and mech battle.
-But much of the in-between feels like its filler.
+Yet much of the in-between feels like its filler.
 This is a shame because the arcade mode has some neat design choices otherwise.

 Inbetween the story, you choose which missions to take on, each one lists the difficulty and reward.
 These can grant you new mods, research points, and weapon packs.
 I liked this kind of set up for a brawler.
 You spend the research points to upgrade your armor, damage and other statistics of your mech.
 You obtain mods that can be slotted into your mech which can change certain aspects, such as giving you more thrust.